bschaatsbergen/aws-memorydb-cf-template/README.md

-# AWS MemoryDB CloudFormation templates
+# AWS MemoryDB CloudFormation template

-A library of CloudFormation templates that allows you to embed and deploy a MemoryDB cluster as nested stacks in your CloudFormation template.
+A library of CloudFormation template that allows you to embed and deploy a MemoryDB cluster as nested stacks in your CloudFormation template.

 ## What is AWS MemoryDB?